pflorezh/lab_vision/lab2_matlab/readme.md

 2. Try displaying the images read in the previous point using both commands
 3. What are the differences?

-    >   Answer
+    >   With Imshow we obtain the original image as seen on the folder (a smaller size clock and a bigger size monkey), while with Image we get an interpretation of the same image with alterations regarding their RGB properties, such as the yellow color seen in the clock image.

 ## Writing Images

 The [imwrite](http://www.mathworks.com/help/matlab/ref/imwrite.html) image is used for writing images to disk

 1. Look at the manual page
-2. Write one of the images from before as png and as jpg
+2. Write one of the images from before as png and as jpg (Done with '4.2.03.tiff')
 3. Write a matlab function that takes the path of an image and converts it to jpg

+    >   The function is called img2jpg.m and it's located on the folder with the resulting images.
+The content id: function img2jpg( image )
+        i=imread(image);
+        [path,name,ext] = fileparts(image);
+        imwrite(i,[name,'.jpg']);
+    end

 ## Matlab and the shell

 ### Shell from Matlab